pekim/slack-wrapped/README.md

 * Themes (only a proof of concept so far)
 * Open links in browser (or other system configured application)
 * Spell checking and suggestions
+  * spelling suggestions require that `hunspell` be installed and on the PATH
 * Tray icon, with unread message count
 * May work on Darwin and Windows (untested)